illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

     points: 40
     description: A 3D environment that the user can navigate in
   -
-    name: Teleportable and Walkable Areas
+    name: Teleportable and Walkable and Blocked Areas
     points: 10
-    description: Implement a teleportation mechanic in addition to a walking mechanic
+    description: Implement a teleportation mechanic in addition to a walking mechanic and blocked areas
   -
     name: Grabbable Object
     points: 10